-So what you would be doing would sort of involve being their trusted service provider for email marketing, and perhaps so much more.
+So what you would be doing would sort of involve being their trusted provider for email service, and perhaps so much more on online marketing.

-The point is, they’re accustomed to spending money with a objective to bring people into their establishment, and you’ll be helping them.
+The point is, they’re accustomed to spending money with a objective to bring people into their establishment, and you’ll be helping them by providing email service.